 Bocconi Msc finance: Behind the scenes

 But nearby to Milan, the Brescia and Bergamo region have had a steady influx of Indians mainly from the Punjab region.
-If you can drive around, you could even have chai in a cafeteria in this street near via Milano in Brescia.
-Largely inhabited by the Indian community there are sweet shops, cloth shops and you could even watch a Cricket Match and munch on samosas in this strangely comfortable cosy Indian cafeteria.
+If you can drive around, you could even have chai in a cafeteria on this street near via Milano in Brescia.
+Largely inhabited by the Indian community there are sweet shops, and cloth shops and you could even watch a Cricket Match and munch on samosas in this strangely comfortable cozy Indian cafeteria.